unoplatform/uno.toolkit.ui/doc/controls/ResponsiveView.md

 ## Usage

 > [!TIP]
-> It is not necessary to define every template or layout breakpoints: Narrowest,Narrow,Normal,Wide,Widest.
+> It is not necessary to define every template or layout breakpoint: Narrowest, Narrow, Normal, Wide, Widest.
 You can just define the bare minimum needed.

 ```xml
 xmlns:utu="using:Uno.Toolkit.UI"